 resmond to discover and monitor the device resources.
 With RBFS Resource Monitoring, you can continuously observe the health of the system resources such as CPU, Memory, Processes, Disks, Sensor, and Optics.

 RBFS supports port mirroring, a monitoring technique that can be implemented on network switches.
-Port mirroring allows to copy and send data packets from a port to another port for monitoring purpose.
+Port mirroring allows to copy and send data packets from one port to another port for monitoring purposes.
 Port mirroring enables network administrators to troubleshoot the system with a protocol analyzer on the port that has the mirrored data.